beojan/atlas-mpl/README.rst

 On Arch (and related distributions), the ``texlive-most`` group is sufficient.

-On Debian (Jessie or above) or Ubuntu (18.04+), the following set of packages should be sufficient:
+On Debian (Jessie or above) or Ubuntu (18.04+), the following set of packages should be sufficient.
+It is however highly recommended that you install `texlive-full` to obtain a complete installation of texlive.

 - texlive
 - texlive-latex-extra